tg970/PERN-Advanced-Starter/README.md

 > ![audit report](./src/assets/img/Audit_2019-04-12.png)
 > If you have npm v6+ installed you'll notice 0 vulnerabilities are found.
-I'm very proud of that, it wasn't easy!
-More about npm's new(-ish) audit functionality [here](https://docs.npmjs.com/getting-started/running-a-security-audit).
+This is a constant battle: check your dependencies regularly and update them.
+More about npm's audit functionality [here](https://docs.npmjs.com/getting-started/running-a-security-audit).

 To start the Webpack dev server run: